shreyagupta112/HRTF-to-Anthro/src/NETWORK.md

 # The Network

-This folder contains the src code to run the network.
+This folder contains the neural network source code

-TODO: ADD instructions on how to run network here
+Run network by typingthe command `python src/main.py`